Last Revised: 2011-09-01

-of the
+Of the

-WESTERN STATES
+WESTERN STATES HIGHWAY

 EQUIPMENT MANAGERS ASSOCIATION

-Adopted on 01 September 2011
+Adopted on September 1st 2011

 ARTICLE I: Name and Location

 SECTION 1.
-Name
+Name.

 The name of this organization shall be the Western States Highway Equipment Managers Association (WSHEMA).